Skip to content

 Short answers, pulled from the story.

-When was Bartolomé de las Casas born and where?
+Who was Bartolomé de las Casas and why is he historically significant?